-The work programs included geological reconnaissance, interpretation of Landsat and aeromagnetic data, regional geological and regolith mapping, ground induced polarization ("IP") geophysical surveys, airborne magnetic and electromagnetic surveys, soil, rock, and termite geochemical sampling, trenching, auger, rotary air blast ("RAB"), air core, reverse circulation ("RC") and core drilling, Mineral Resource and Mineral Reserve estimates and updates to those estimates, environmental studies to support environmental permit applications, geotechnical and hydrological surveys and water sampling, topographic surveys, metallurgical sampling, upgrading of access roads and the accommodation camp, and mining and technical studies.
+The work programs included geological reconnaissance, interpretation of Landsat and aeromagnetic data, regional geological and regolith mapping, ground induced polarization ("IP") geophysical surveys, airborne magnetic and electromagnetic surveys, soil, rock, and termite geochemical sampling, trenching, auger, rotary air blast ("RAB"), air core ("AC"), reverse circulation ("RC") and core drilling, Mineral Resource and Mineral Reserve estimates and updates to those estimates, environmental studies to support environmental permit applications, geotechnical and hydrological surveys and water sampling, topographic surveys, metallurgical sampling, upgrading of access roads and the accommodation camp, and mining and technical studies.
 There are no historical estimates that are relevant to the current Mineral Resources and Mineral Reserves.

-Using assumptions and allowances in the 2004 Australasian JORC Code, Papillon completed a scoping-level study in 2012, and a pre-feasibility study in 2013; both studies indicated positive project economics.
+Using assumptions and allowances in the 2004 Australasian JORC Code, Papillon completed a scoping-level study on the Fekola deposit in 2012, and a pre-feasibility study in 2013; both studies indicated positive project economics.
 We completed the Fekola feasibility study in 2015 (the "2015 Feasibility Study"), and subsequently commenced mine development activities.
-We discovered the Anaconda Area in 2014 and announced an initial Mineral Resource estimate for the zone in 2017.

 Fekola Mine construction was successfully completed in late September 2017, and the mine achieved commercial production on November 30, 2017.
 The plant throughput was expanded from the 4 Mtpa envisaged in the 2015 Feasibility Study to a nameplate 5 Mtpa as constructed.
 In 2018, as a result of comminution studies, the throughput rate was expanded, with no plant modifications, to 5.5 Mtpa and the plant was confirmed to be able to process 6 Mtpa with no modifications to existing plant and equipment.
 The Fekola PEA indicated that a further plant expansion to 7.5 Mtpa would have positive economics.
 The plant expansion commenced in late 2019 and was commissioned several weeks ahead of schedule in September 2020.
+For 2021, mill throughput capacity was 9.14 Mtpa.